 - Is any special safety training required for those removing snow?

 - If an outside company removes snow, does it require pre-approval?

 - At what depth of snow on the roof do removal activities begin?

 - How are snow drifts on the roof addressed?

 - Who inspects the roof for damage after snow removal?

 - How are ice dams at the eaves addressed?

-For more information about roof snow management, we encourage you to seek the assistance of your building engineer or contractor, or contact Nationwide’s Property Engineering Group.
+For more information about roof snow management, talk to your building contractor or engineer.